 Read books on money, business, and successful people.
 It’s ok to read fiction books but create a healthy balance of reading non-fiction books.
 The goal is to continue learning and applying what you’ve learned.

-Strapped for time?
 Join a book club and get encouraged by others to start reading.
 Additionally, you can read while you’re driving or doing errands with Audible.

 Surround yourself with successful people

 “You’re the average of the five people you spend the most time with” – Jim Rohn